libinkoshy/Data_Visualisation_Projects/README.md

 # Data_Visualisation_Projects
-### This repository contains all my practice for acing my data visualizing techniques.
+### This repository contains all my data visualisation practice
 ### Application used are:
 -Power BI
 -Tableau